 This file declares a number of classes that can be used to contain routing next-hop information.
 For example, class NextHop is the generic class for holding information about routing next hops.
-NextHops can be of many types, including immediate neighbors, remote routers (with IBGP), discard interfaces, encapsulation endpoints, etc. NextHop itself doesn't really do anything useful, except to provide a generic handle for the specialized subclasses.
+NextHops can be of many types, including immediate neighbors, remote routers (with IBGP), discard or unreachable interfaces, encapsulation endpoints, etc. NextHop itself doesn't really do anything useful, except to provide a generic handle for the specialized subclasses.
 The specialized subclasses are:

 - IPPeerNextHop is for next hops that are local peers. - IPEncapsNextHop is for "next hops" that are non-local, and require encapsulation to reach.
-An example is the PIM Register Encapsulation. - IPExternalNextHop An IP nexthop that is not an intermediate neighbor. - DiscardNextHop is a discard interface.
+An example is the PIM Register Encapsulation. - IPExternalNextHop An IP nexthop that is not an intermediate neighbor. - DiscardNextHop is a discard interface. - UnreachableNextHop is an unreachable interface.